CBS-SI/DST/Database/README.md

 ### `STILL` / DB: [`idan`]

-Socio-economic Job Position variable code that indicates the type of employee at the end of November.
+Socio-economic Job Position variable code that indicates the type of employee at the end of November (November main Job).

 - '31' = Director / Top Managers
 - '32' = Senior official / Employee at the highest level